-Type 1 is generally said to be unpreventable, since that is diagnosed so early in life, but Type 2 is definitely preventable in many people.
+Type 1 is medically unpreventable autoimmune disease, but Type 2 is definitely preventable in many people.
 Millions of people in the world are diagnosed with diabetes, and millions more don’t even know that they’re at risk.

-One of the most important things you can to do prevent the onset of diabetes is to have a regular exercise routine.
-And almost anything will do, as long as it involves you moving.
+One of the most important things you can to do prevent the onset of Type 2 diabetes is to maintain a regular exercise routine.
+Almost anything will do, as long as it involves you moving.
 The International Diabetes Federation recommends doing at least 30 minutes of aerobic activity daily, like walking, swimming or even dancing!
 As long as it’s something you enjoy, you’re bound to stick with it.

 Another thing you can focus on is your diet.
 A diabetes prevention diet would include lots of fruit, vegetables and whole grains.
 It would essentially help you maintain regular blood glucose levels by eating a variety of nutritious foods and sticking to regular mealtimes.
 It is not a diet, per se, as much as it is a lifestyle.

 Some other studies have showed that reducing your stress, getting the right amount of sleep, and even having sufficient vitamin D levels can all help in prevent diabetes.

 What’s most important is to get prescreened, and if you’re older than 45, to get regular blood glucose tests.
 Diabetes is manageable, but it can also be preventable in lots of us, so if you think you’re at risk, you have another great reason to get off the couch and get moving.

 Related diabetes stories on MNN: